barde/efhagame/README.md

 So, at first you need a commercially available alarm clock which can be rebuit to a poor-man's brainwave scanner.

-You can buy it [here](http://goo.gl/qTycd) and support further actions on this attempt to use a 120$ device as you would use your joystick. ;)
+~~You can buy it [here](http://goo.gl/qTycd) and support further actions on this attempt to use a 120$ device as you would use your joystick. ;)~~
+The device was sadly discontiued by its producer.

 Next step is about accessing the Serial Debug Port on the back of your ZEO. _Attention:_ If you are not somewhat skilled with and soldering iron you should ask somebody to do it for you.
 You can destroy your device or even machine!

-[The instruction](http://zeorawdata.sourceforge.net/starting.html#interface-cable) can give you some hints.
+~~[The instruction](http://zeorawdata.sourceforge.net/starting.html#interface-cable) can give you some hints.~~ You have to access the backside debug port of the ZEO.
+The instruction is not avaible anymore.
+There is a port for a TTL connection.

 Next go an install the firmware which allows direct access so you can do some magic with the included Python libary from former site.

-Probably a SD-card with at least 4 MB, the download requires a [registration](http://developers.myzeo.com/raw-data-library/) and after a painless flashing procedure you can start using it.
+Probably a SD-card with at least 4 MB, ~~the download requires a [registration](http://developers.myzeo.com/raw-data-library/)~~ and after a painless flashing procedure you can start using it.
+The custom firmware is no longer available.